sunrisecbus/website/content/_index.md

 # Joining the hub

 1. Fill out the [interest form](https://docs.google.com/forms/d/e/1FAIpQLSf9k_YluSrbe1MNahDXHnJUgaZrfZ0mUFM1FDg8_39xktQwyw/viewform), this will get you in our system.
-2. Someone from the Hub will reach out to you for a 1-on-1 (what's that?).
+2. Someone from the Hub will reach out to you for a 1-on-1 meeting.
+This will help us know who you are and make sure you know someone in meetings!
 3. After your 1-on-1, you will be invited to our Slack and meetings!

 # Supporting the hub as an elder